BY PEGI EYERS

 To speak of how anger is perceived in our society is to be influenced by western thinking, and it is not rational to apply those same values to other groups.
 Societal taboos may be grudgingly accepted by whitestream folk, but what about non-western peoples?
 Often the oppressed (the so-called “racialized minorities”) live with excruciating anger every day of their lives, because of the racism, microaggressions, and human rights violations directed toward them.
 How can being treated “less than” or deemed inferior NOT create anger, when one knows to the bottom of one's heart, mind and soul that they are entitled to the same respect and benefits as everyone else?
 As privileged members of the dominant society, relinquishing our “white lens” means we admit moral absolutism does not exist, and that anger cannot be penalized across-the-board.
 As a concrete example, the family and community members of the many Murdered and Missing Indigenous Women in Canada continue to storm the gates of the government for answers every day of their lives.
 How do we judge that kind of anger, or make it taboo, or tell them that they need to find respectable outlets for their rage?

-As illustrated in the work of Rivera Sun with her book The Dandelion Insurrection: Love and Revolution (mentioned in Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community p.
-399), perhaps holding the bright flame of anger in check with eloquent persuasion and powerful public speaking skills is the best weapon of all.
+As illustrated in the work of Rivera Sun with her book The Dandelion Insurrection: Love and Revolution (referenced in Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community), perhaps holding the bright flame of anger in check with eloquent persuasion and powerful public speaking skills is the best weapon of all.
 And brilliant initiatives such as The Dangerous Woman Project @ the University of Edinburgh are working to further the acceptance of outrage in our public discourse spaces.

 During the first two years of Idle No More I experienced being "called out" when engaged with the movement in person and on social media, as my mistakes were noted and commented on, and none too kindly either.
 Somehow I was able to move past my emotional response to the anger, and to deeply analyze exactly what the FN person was telling me.
 It may not be the same for everyone, but I truly believe that I learned faster and much more effectively from the anger-tinged interactions, and overall I am incredibly grateful for the “tough love” I received.
 Today I make fewer mistakes, yet when I am “called out” or “checked” I continue to use these exchanges as a learning opportunity.